UU-IMAU/python-for-lunch/docs/resources.md

 # Resources

 Here is a list of great resources for your enjoyment (not necessarily Python!).
-Most of the resources are less technical - focusing on the technology from a scientist's point of view, rather than that of a computer scientist.
+The resources are less technical - focusing on the technology from a scientist's point of view, rather than that of a computer scientist.

 _The list is roughly sorted from most widely applicable at the top, to least widely applicable at the bottom._